kuznetckiy/Geoscan_Lite_eng/catapult.rst

    Insert the safety pin

-.. attention::  If you does not insert the pin, the lock may accidentally trigger!
+.. attention::  Otherwise, he lock may accidentally trigger!

 11) Release the winch stopper and unwind the tension cable.
-12) Take the rubber cords.
-Straighten the cords.
+12) Take the rubber cords and straighten them.
 Make sure that the cords are not overlapped.
-13) Use the rope ring at the end of the rubber cord to make loop and hook the carriage.
+13) Use the rope to make a loop and hook it to the carriage.

 .. figure:: _static/_images/catapult10.png
    :align: center
    :width: 250

-   Rope ring loop
+   Rope loop

-14) Connect the another end of the rubber cord to the end of the starting cable by a carabiner.
+14) Connect the other end of the rubber cord to the end of the starting cable using a carabiner.
 The starting cable must pass through the roller.
 The carbine must be immured.
-15) Similarly, attach the second rubber cord.
+15) In a same way, attach the second rubber cord.
 16) Put the handle of the winch reel on the axle and slide until the reinforcement mechanism clicks.

 .. figure:: _static/_images/catapult11.png